packagist/private-packagist-docs/docs/self-hosted/installation.md

 ![No HTTP Proxy](/Resources/public/img/docs/self-hosted/07-02-http-proxy-no-proxy.png)

 ## Authentication Setup
-Within Private Packagist Self Hosted you now need to set up at least one user authentication method.
+Within Private Packagist Self-Hosted you now need to set up at least one user authentication method.
 You have the choice between authentication with email addresses and passwords and several OAuth integrations with third party services.
 We provide integrations with on-premises versions of GitHub, Bitbucket, or GitLab, or their public services on github.com, bitbucket.org or gitlab.com.
 Follow the instructions to create the respective required identifiers, tokens and secrets.

 * [GitHub (Enterprise) Integration Setup](./github-integration-setup.md)